-Guidelines are helpful tools, but generic personal finance advice can ultimately end up hurting your wallet.
+Many money guidelines are helpful tools, but generic personal finance advice can end up hurting your wallet.

-Your budgeting strategy needs to be tailored to your specific money goals.
+For obvious reasons, your budgeting strategy needs to be tailored to your specific financial goals.

-Tips like 50/30/20 can help get you started, but what if you live in an expensive city like New York or San Francisco and 50% of your monthly budget goes to housing alone?
+Tips to help divide your budget into specific spending categories can help get you started, but it’s often easier said than done.
+For example, what if you live in an expensive city where 50 percent of your monthly budget goes to housing alone?

-Have you allocated a percentage of it to savings?
+- Have you allocated a percentage of the money to savings?

 If you answered yes to questions one and two but not three:

-After you’ve subtracted your set expenses, you can clearly determine how much you can afford to save each month.
+After you subtract your set expenses, it should be easy to determine how much you can afford to save each month.

 Let’s say you have $1,500 in your account after set expenses and taxes.
-You can easily get by on $1,000 each month, so you get in the habit of putting $500 (about 33%) into savings.
+There’s a good chance you can easily live off $1,000 each month, so that leaves $500 (about 33 percent) to save.

 If you answered yes to question one but not two or three:

-Does your employer offer a 401(k) or 403(b) retirement plan with a match?
-If yes, get in touch with HR tomorrow and set up a contribution that’s at least enough to get the company match.
+Does your employer offer a 401(k) or 403(b) retirement plan with a matching contribution?
+That means, your employer will match the percentage of your pay you contribute (typically up to a specific amount).
+If yes, get in touch with your HR department tomorrow and set up a contribution that’s at least enough to get the company match.

-If not, start saving money each month to fund an IRA for your retirement.
-In 2015, you can contribute up to $5,500 depending on your income levels.
+If they don’t offer that benefit, start saving money each month to fund an IRA retirement account.
+In 2017, you can contribute up to $5,500 depending on your income levels.
 That’s $458 per month if you want to fully fund your IRA.

-Set an amount you want to save each month – on top of your IRA contributions – to create an emergency fund or savings cushion.
+Set a goal amount you want to save each month – on top of your IRA contributions – to create an emergency fund or savings cushion.

 If you’ve answered no to all three questions: